chamudi01/Apple_Stock_Price_Forecasting/README.md

 Although statistical models capture temporal patterns effectively, real-world stock prices are also influenced by external factors such as economic events, company news, and market sentiment.

 ---

-⭐ If you found this project useful, consider giving the repository a **star**!